 Students are responsible for providing their complete and true identity information in any identification verification process.
 It is against College policy for a user to give someone his or her password or to allow others to use his or her account.

 St. Thomas Aquinas College uses Moodlerooms as its learning management system.
 The Moodlerooms system integrates with University authentication services to ensure appropriate and secure student access to courses and other Student Information Systems.
 All users of the College’s learning management system are responsible for maintaining the security of IDs and passwords, or any other access credentials as required.
 Attempting to discover another user’s password or attempts to gain unauthorized access to another person’s files or email is prohibited.

 At this time there are no additional student fees associated with student verification.
 In the event any verification fee becomes necessary needed, it will be posted on the course registration site to provide an advance alert to students.

 St. Thomas Aquinas College complies fully with the provisions of the Family Educational Rights and Privacy Act (FERPA), 20 U.S.C.
 1232g.
-This act protects the privacy of student information in distance education by requiring, with certain limited exceptions, that the student's consent must be obtained before disclosing any personally identifiable information in the student's education records.
-Additional information on FERPA and student record access can be found at: http://www.stac.edu/about-stac/consumer-information/ferpa.
+This act protects the privacy of student information in distance education by requiring, with certain limited exceptions, that the student’s consent must be obtained before disclosing any personally identifiable information in the student’s education records.
+Additional information on FERPA can be found in the FERPA dropdown on this Consumer Information page.

 The Provost’s Office is responsible for developing and ensuring compliance with this policy in the College’s various Schools and administrative units.
 The Provost’s Office will inform School deans and administrative officers when changes to the policy are made.